saturnaliam/conlang-generator/README.md

 # Conlang Generator

 A tool to help you come up with ideas for [conlangs](https://en.wikipedia.org/wiki/Constructed_language).
-This program has a few commands, which allow you to generate a type of inflectional morphology, orthography, along with language families.
+This program has a REPL and CLI to allow you to generate a type of language family & subfamily, inflectional morphology, and writing system.

 ## Setup